Rosemond-D/Amalitech-nss-project/README.md

 ## Acknowledgments

-I will like to aknowledge and appreciate my friend Ayuba Isaac for his help in some project especially on the functionality using typescript.
+I will like to aknowledge and appreciate my friend Pascal Ignatius for his help in some areas of the project especially on the functionality using typescript.

-Also like to acknowledge ChatGPT for various code syntax
+I will also like to acknowledge ChatGPT for various code syntax